Since the Beginning, Humans Have Used Cannabis to Open Their Minds and Connect to Something Bigger Than Themselves

 - Eat the seeds, turn the shake into edibles, use the stalk to create fiber, etc.

 - Touch it once when youharvest it, and not again until you’re ready to consume it.

 - Handle it with the care of a diamond shop showing off their most precious stone.

 - Before consumption, utilize intention.

 - Ask your bud to give you something specific like a focused mind, relief from back pain, or a quick path to sleep, for example.

 - After consumption, take immediate action to align with your intention.

 - Avoid overconsumption, use what you need to achieve the intent you desire and no more.

-While it may seem like voodoo or wishy-washy nonsense to our society that is accustomed to using cannabis a ‘recreational drug,’ perhaps treating it with more respect will help with destigmatization, improve users’ outcomes when they consume, and set the bar for the industry higher than its ever been.
+However, perhaps treating it with more respect will help with destigmatization.
+Even more, it could improve consumers’ outcomes when they consume.
+Maybe it can even set the bar for the industry higher than it’s ever been.